EricYu97/MineNetCD/README.md

 ___

-If you find MaskCD useful for your study, please kindly cite us:
+If you find MineNetCD useful for your study, please kindly cite us:
 ```
 @ARTICLE{10744421,
   author={Yu, Weikang and Zhang, Xiaokang and Gloaguen, Richard and Zhu, Xiao Xiang and Ghamisi, Pedram},